 RW: Jacob Maddox

 Signed from Bristol City in 2013, Maddox went on to win back-to-back FA Youth Cups as well as the UEFA Youth League at Chelsea.

 Despite impressing at youth level, he never made a senior appearance for the Blues and had mixed loan spells at Cheltenham Town and Tranmere Rovers.

-The 22-year-old completed a permanent move to Portuguese club Vitoria de Guimaraes in 2020 but has spent most of his debut season on the sidelines due to injury.
+The 23-year-old completed a permanent move to Portuguese club Vitoria de Guimaraes in 2020 but spent last season on loan at Burton Albion.

 CAM: Josimar Quintero (Harvey St Clair, 71)